-Current law: 1996 (family allowances), implemented in
+Current law: 1996 (family allowances), implemented in 1996.

-Type of program: Social insurance and social assistance
+Type of program: Social insurance and social assistance system.

-system.

-Social insurance: Employed persons in the private sector and beneficiaries of work injury and unemployment programs.
+Social insurance: Employed persons in the private sector and beneficiaries of the work injury or unemployment programs.
+Public-sector employees also received Family benefits paid directly by their employer.